-Whenever we are planning a visit to a new city, we check out the tour offerings from Viator.
-In Montréal, Viator has Old Montréal walking tours, a pub crawl, tons of choices for food tours and my favorite – a Quebec wine tour with gourmet lunch and cheese tasting.
-Sign me up!
-(By the way, that’s an affiliate link.
-Just a note, if you do sign up for a Viator tour using our affiliate link, we’ll make a small commission.
-Thanks for supporting Savored Journeys!)
+Whenever we are planning a visit to a new city, we check out the tour offerings from Viator or GetYourGuide.
+In Montréal, Viator has Old Montréal walking tours, a craft beer tour, tons of choices for food tours and my favorite – a Quebec wine tour with gourmet lunch and cheese tasting.
+You can check out some of the walking tours below.

 Montréal is well known for its festivals, including the highly acclaimed Montréal Jazz Festival and Quebec City’s Winter Carnival.
 Summer is the major festival season and you’re bound to happen upon something going on if you visit when the weather’s nice.
 According to Tourisme Montréal, there are over 100 festivals devoted to art, music, comedy, fashion and more.
 There’s really something to everyone.
 Check out their page for more information.